featbit/featbit-js-client-sdk/README.md

 ## Introduction

 This is the client side SDK for the feature management platform [FeatBit](https://github.com/featbit/featbit).
-We will document all the methods available in this SDK, and detail how they work.

 Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embedded applications.
 This SDK can only be ran in a browser environment, it is not suitable for NodeJs applications.